I remember the days before peer-to-peer payment services.

 If possible, wait until you’re on your home’s Wi-Fi to log into Zelle.

 ✎ Read Full: Avoid Using Public Wi-Fi ➔

 Whether you have reason to believe you’ve been scammed or not, it’s important to keep an eye on your bank accounts.
 Look for signs of unusual activity and take action as soon as possible if you see something.

 Fraud alerts can be a great way to stay on top of your accounts.
 Your bank should have this feature built into its app.

-Identity theft protection is another way to protect your finances.
+Identity theft protection, such as that provided by Aura, is another way to protect your finances.
 You’ll be alerted as soon as possible if your identity has been compromised so that you can prevent further damage.